JakenHerman/JakenHerman/README.md

 ### Hi there 👋

 ⚾ I'm **Jaken**, a 26 y/o married man born & raised in the outskirts of Houston, Texas.
-I currently work for the Houston Astros as a front-end developer.
+I currently work for @Othram as a software developer.

 🖊️ I occasionally write blog posts, but they don't normally follow any particular topic.
 Posts can be found on my website at https://www.jakenherman.com